-What is an SR22 car insurance policy?
+What is an SR22 and an SR1P car insurance filing?

 An SR22 is an insurance proof certificate that is filed by an insurance company with the Department of Motor Vehicles upon insured request.
 SR22 filings are usually filed for up to three consecutive years.